 Investing in property is much more than just buy-to-let.
-Commercial property makes up a big part of the property sector.
+While there aren’t many funds that invest in residential property, commercial property offers plenty of investment opportunities.
 It’s broadly divided into three areas: retail, industrial and office.
 Most investors access this part of the market by investing in property funds or REITs (Real Estate Investment Trusts).

 - Physical property